-tatus: Statement made within the
+tatus: Statement made with in the last:

-Statement Made All
+Statement Made

-···· All

 Day

 Week

 Month

 Statements can be filtered by the name of the Member who made the statement.

 If you start to type the name of the relevant Member in the 'Member' box, a drop-down list will appear.
 Ministers in your Department (in the Lords this includes whips) will appear in bold.
 Click on the name of the Member you want to select and the name will appear in the box (note: you may have to double click on the Member in order for your selection to 'stick').
 Then click on the 'Filter Written Statements' button and the statements will be filtered by Member.